xoDeinemudda/Scriptable/Widgets/Sootify/README.md

 you also need to download the [Shortcut](https://www.icloud.com/shortcuts/ccca4f1ae0bb4aca98df6cc9ab3b0607) to get the Acces- and Refresh Token.
-To access Spotify Web API
+To use Spotify Web API